Anthony Blunt: Public exposure

-Mr. Leadbitter and Mr. Skinner: Asked the Prime Minister if she will make a statement on recent evidence concerning the actions of an individual, whose name has been supplied to her, in relation to the security of the United Kingdom.

-The Prime Minister: "The name which the hon.
-Member for Hartlepool (Mr. Leadbitter) has given me is that of Sir Anthony Blunt."

-In a statement to the news media on 20 November, Blunt claimed the decision to grant him immunity from prosecution was taken by the then prime minister, Sir Alec Douglas-Home.
+In a statement to the press on 20 November, Blunt claimed the decision to grant him immunity from prosecution was taken by the then-prime minister, Sir Alec Douglas-Home.
 Speaking in the House of Commons on 21 November, Thatcher disclosed more details of the affair.

-For weeks after Thatcher's announcement, Blunt was hunted by the press.
+For weeks after Thatcher's announcement, Blunt was hunted by journalists.
 Once found, he was besieged by photographers.
 Blunt had recently given a lecture at the invitation of Francis Haskell, Oxford University's professor of art history.
 Haskell had a Russian mother and wife and had graduated from King's College, Cambridge.
-To the press this made him an obvious suspect.
-They repeatedly telephoned Haskell's home in the early hours of the morning, using the names of his friends and claiming to have an urgent message for "Anthony".
+To the press, this made him an obvious suspect.
+They repeatedly telephoned Haskell's home in the early hours of the morning, using the names of his friends and claiming to have an urgent message for "Anthony."

 Although Blunt was outwardly calm, the sudden exposure shocked him.
 His former pupil, art critic Brian Sewell, said at the time, "He was so businesslike about it; he considered the implications for his knighthood and academic honours and what should be resigned and what retained.
 What he didn't want was a great debate at his clubs, the Athenaeum and the Travellers.
 He was incredibly calm about it all."
-Sewell was involved in protecting Blunt from the extensive media attention after his exposure, and his friend was spirited away to a flat within a house in Chiswick.
+Sewell was involved in protecting Blunt from the extensive media attention, and his friend was spirited away to a flat within a house in Chiswick.